henningheyen/Fruits-And-Vegetables-Detection-Dataset/README.md

 The [demo](demo.ipynb) contains examples of how to run inference.
 Example images with detection using the `xlarge` model can be found in the [Example_Results](Example_Results) folder.

-To test the models on a web interface check out the **[Ultralytics Inference API](https://hub.ultralytics.com/projects/AIhZh0lIAJko7snRmM5f)** under the `Preview` tab.
+To test the models on a web interface check out the **[Ultralytics Inference API](https://hub.ultralytics.com/projects/AIhZh0lIAJko7snRmM5f)**.
+Select a model, go to the `Preview` tab and upload an image.

 <div>
     <img src="Figures/inference_api.png" width="750"/>